Monthly Tech-Tip from Tony Hansen SignUp

 For Cuerda Seca, an oil-based ink is used for the express purpose of resisting the glaze.

 The performance of some commercial underglazes speaks to the importance of tuning the above-mentioned ceramic and working properties of your own recipes.
 Some commercial products melt either too much or too little.
 Some intended for painting don't paint well!
 Some don't accept overglaze well.
 Others don't silk screen well.
-That being said, some people who are doing home-grown brightly colored engobes or underglazes are paying less than needed attention to the ceramic carrier and producing pieces that are less durable or prone to flaking (because of being improperly bonded to the body).
-Brightly colored glazes are also being made that are prone to leaching and staining.
+That being said, some are also doing home-grown brightly colored engobes or underglazes and paying less than needed attention to the ceramic carrier.

 Related Information